Biweekly Student Loan Payments Help You Pay Debt Off Faster

 If you have more than one loan with a servicer, pick one to receive the extra funds.
-For example, if you’re looking for the fastest way to pay off your debt, select the account with the highest interest rate.
-If you’re looking for a more immediate win, choose the account with the lowest balance.
+For example, if you’re looking for the fastest way to pay off your debt, use the debt avalanche method and select the account with the highest interest rate.
+If you’re looking for a more immediate win, use the debt snowball method and choose the account with the lowest balance.

 If you’re having trouble finding these options on your servicer’s website, call the company so a representative can walk you through the process.

 It’s hard to think about all the things people put off because of student loan debt.
 Many graduates leave college with a degree that costs more than a down payment on a house.
 This means some will wait to buy a home or get married, postponing major life events.

 So if you can pay off your student loans even a little bit faster, consider it.

 Let’s look at an example using a biweekly student loan payment calculator.
 Let’s say you borrowed $40,920 in federal loans at a 4.53% interest rate.
 The standard repayment term for a federal student loan is 10 years.

 Over 10 years — or 120 payments — you’d pay $10,031 in interest.
 That’s $425 a month for a total of $50,951.
 If you switch to a biweekly payment schedule, you’ll instead make $212 biweekly payments.